Beech101/Agentic-AI-Librarian-and-Analyser-Lease/README.md

     JSON-Ready Outputs: The progression roadmap focuses on rigorous troubleshooting to ensure every output is structured, audit-ready, and ready for integration into existing ERP or BI tools.

-Data is the new gold—but only when refined.
+Data is the new gold, but only when refined.
 This pipeline provides the refinery.